Franek-Le/F---Programming-Language/README.md

 # F-- Programming Language
 ## F-- is basically Tylerlaceby's Guide to interpreters tutorial remade with C# and with additional features like a builtin graphics library, OS integration, reading and writing to files.

-## Keep in mind the language is not yet finished so there are many features lacking
+## Keep in mind the language is not yet finished so there are many (most) features lacking

 ## F-- Syntax
 The syntax is very simple